777arc/textbook/content/pulse_shaping.rst

 Pulse Shaping
 #######################

+This chapter covers pulse shaping, inter-symbol-interference, matched filtering, and raised-cosine filters.
+At the end we use Python to add pulse shaping to BPSK symbols.
 You can consider this section Part II of the Filters chapter, where we take a deeper dive into pulse shaping.

 **********************************
 Inter-Symbol-Interference (ISI)